Cherry-CIC/MVP/docs/branching_strategy.md

-# Cherry Application Branching Strategy
+# cherry application branching strategy

-This document defines the production-ready branching model for the Cherry Flutter application.
+This document defines the production-ready branching model for the cherry Flutter application.
 It provides explicit branch definitions, workflows, and governance so contributors can ship safely, respond rapidly to incidents, and automate CI/CD with confidence.

 ---